| |

 |

-of light inside the objects using the diffusion equation, which we solve on-the-fly using the GPU.
-Our algorithm
+of light inside the objects using the diffusion equation, which we solve on-the-fly

-is general enough to handle arbitrary geometry, heterogeneous materials, deformable objects and modifications
+using the GPU.
+Our algorithm is general enough to handle arbitrary geometry, heterogeneous

-of lighting, all in real-time.
-In a pre-processing step, we discretize the object into a regular 4-connected structure
+a pre-processing step, we discretize the object into a regular 4-connected structure

 (QuadGraph).
-Due to its regular connectivity, this structure is easily packed into a texture and stored on the GPU.
+Due to its regular connectivity, this structure is easily packed into

-At runtime, we use the QuadGraph stored on the GPU to solve the diffusion equation, in real-time, taking into account
+GPU to solve the diffusion equation, in real-time, taking into account the varying

-provided the deformation does not change the topological structure of the objects.
+objects, provided the deformation does not change the topological structure of the

-[ paper ] [ video ] [ bibtex ]
+Eurographics 2010 [ paper ] [ video ] [ bibtex ]

 Computer Graphics Forum, Volume 29, Number 2, May 2010